kmcelwee/fsi-web-scraping-seminar/seminar-2/introduction-to-pandas.md

 ## What are data frames and series?

-A "data frame" is a word you'll hear a lot, and it's why the most common variable used to store a CSV is `df`.
-It's simply the term used by Pandas (as well as other data manipulation software)
+A "data frame" is a word you'll hear a lot.
+It's what Pandas (as well as other data manipulation software) calls the table object.
+It's also why the most common variable used to store a CSV is `df`.
 In Pandas vernacular, "series" just means "column".
 A data frame contains multiple series objects.

 ## Read and write a CSV